arnoo/git-deliver/README.md

 POST-SYMLINK:

 ROLLBACK:
+$LAST_STAGE_REACHED : the last stage the delivery reached before rollback had to be called

 $LAST_STAGE : what stage the delivery was in before rollback was initiated.
 This allows the hooks to know what needs to be undone to perform the rollback
 $FAILED_HOOK : name of the hook that failed, triggering the rollback.
 Empty if the rollback was caused by human intervention (CTRL+C ...
 TODO)